 And it requires a detailed answer.

-Which is why, we’d encourage you to read through the entire article before you enter into a full-blown panic mode.
+This is why we’d encourage you to read through the entire article before you enter into full-blown panic mode.

 Can Dogs Eat Chicken Bones: How Dangerous Is it?